NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Genes_and_Mutations.md

 # Gene and Mutation Summary Pages

 Many parts of the GDC website contain links to Gene and Mutation summary pages.
-These pages display information about specific genes and mutations, along with visualizations and data regarding their interactions between themselves and the projects and cases within the GDC.
+These pages display information about specific genes and mutations, along with visualizations and data showcasing the relationship between themselves and the projects and cases within the GDC.
 The gene and mutation data that is visualized on these pages comes from the Open-Access MAF files available for download on the GDC Portal.

 ## Gene Summary Page